A compulsory strike off, also known as a dissolution, occurs when a company's legal existence is removed from the Companies House register.

 Of course, you would want to retain ownership yourself, but to do this you will need to submit an objection application to the strike off.
 Should the objection be upheld, the company continues trading and stays active, with the chance for you to move the assets out of the business or continue trading.

-If you want our digital dissolution pack that has word template letters/forms and a 25 page guide which takes you through the whole process then got to our website www.dissolvemycompany.co.uk
+If you want our digital dissolution pack that has word template letters/forms and a 25 page guide which takes you through the whole process then go to our website or you can request an invoice from email@example.com www.dissolvemycompany.co.uk

 Professionals like us, at Company Rescue, can assist you with this.
 Contact us today.